The Super Molecule

 Thanks to its unique therapeutic qualities, ozone therapy can be an effective treatment for autoimmune diseases -- including Lyme Disease, Lupus, and even HIV.
 When circulated throughout the blood, ozone stimulates the immune system by promoting the release of certain proteins and hormones that cause the body to “rebalance” and stimulate its immune responses.

-A 2018 study found that ozone mixed with blood and injected into people with HIV significantly reduced their viral load over a 2-year period.
+A recent study found that ozone mixed with blood and injected into people with HIV significantly reduced their viral load over a 2-year period.
 [8] A lower viral load means less of the virus is present, which can improve long-term health.

 Is Ozone for You?